kwan22/habits/level1.md

 <details>
 <summary>Old Site</summary>

 The last Badeline room conveniently has a dev shortcut.
 Jump off the crumble block to make it disappear faster.
 Maneuvering around the ice block opens up another shortcut: lining up against the wall above it may be useful.
-Be sure to not grab when passing by it. <br>
+Be sure to not grab when passing by the ice block, as grabbing the block will activate it to fall. <br>
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/2a_intervention_dev.webp" width = "480">

 The plan for the last few coins in the Badeline chase sequence is to never cross your own path. <br>